BenceLovas/beo-surface/README.md

 # UX improvements

+- clendar:
+  - selected state for button
+  - show selected days amount (before save)
+  - button for jumping to 'today' (only shows up when to on todays month)
+  - display start and end date as text somewhere - show days between - maybe 3 circles (date - days - date)
 - animate outline when error state happens
 - create tutorial that walks you through the page
 - color picker appear nicely